Why asset rich individuals run a higher risk of underinsurance - Horner Blakey

 Underinsurance

-Being underinsured is a common issue when it comes to items that tend to rise in value over the years, such as jewellery, watches, art, wine or classic cars.
+Being underinsured is a common issue when it comes to items that tend to rise in value over the years, such as luxury watches, jewellery, art, wine or classic cars.
 With such items, homeowners often reach their insurance figure based on purchase costs or historic valuations that bear little resemblance to a current-day replacement cost.

 The financial impact of underinsurance increases in line with the amount and value of your possessions.
 But there are additional factors to high net worth households that can further accentuate your susceptibility to underinsurance risk.